 Plans to mitigate these problems included supporting students to complete the course with a group of peers.
 This would provide potential motivation through peer encouragement and setting times to complete.
 An element of role-play was also introduced with the aim of increasing student buy-in.
 As with the in-person and live-online versions, students were asked to work through a Business Model Canvas and to identify key stakeholders for their imagined business.
 New for the asynchronous course was that they were also invited to follow a story about the business, that is, to take on a persona and to role-play a scenario.
 These personas mapped onto the three main areas for career expectation amongst PhD students as identified by the team, namely, to work in research; to work in industry; or to work for themselves as an entrepreneur.
 Students could therefore choose from Head of Research, Head of Customer Engagement, and Head of Company Strategy, before being promoted to Chief Technology Officer, Chief Marketing Officer, and Chief Executive Officer as the business grew.
-Students could test out a different role to stretch themselves and explore new possibilities.
+Students could choose to take on a role that aligned most closely with their own expectations or could test out a different role to stretch themselves and explore new possibilities.
 It was hoped that engaging in this imaginative way with the content would spur completion of the activities and help students to retain their learning though a more emotional connection to the entrepreneurial journey.
 Finally, the role-play scenario included dealing not only with growth but also with a specific set-back for the business.
 Again, it was hoped that this would spur emotional engagement as students developed a sense of ownership over their company journey and felt invested in solving problems to make it flourish.